 However, preparations for each battle begin before even the first trench is dug.
 Every decision the player makes in the role of theater commander offers new tactical possibilities, both on the campaign map and on the front lines.

-Developed by legendary studio Petroglyph (Command & Conquer: Remastered, Star Wars: Empire at War), The Great War: Western Front allows players to use their commands to influence the course of the war.
+The Great War: Western Front was created by legendary studio Petroglyph (Command & Conquer: Remastered, Star Wars: Empire at War) and allows players to influence the course of the war through their orders.
 Will their decisions bring about a quicker end to the war?
-Or will the outcome of the war possibly change due to different technological advances?
-When the time comes, it's up to the player to relive or redefine the story.
+Or will the outcome of the war potentially change due to varying technological advances?
+When the time comes, it is up to the player to relive the story or redefine it.

 The Great War: Western Front is now wishlistable on Steam and the Epic Games Store.